Biomedical treatment improves autism symptoms like head banging, self-injury and aggression:

 Sometimes, hitting, scratching or kicking others helps to manage the frustration of not being able to control sensory bombardment.

-The role of digestive pain in head banging, self-injury and aggression in autism:
+The role of digestive pain in self-injury for children with autism:

 “Surveys published in the gastroenterology literature have stated that gastrointestinal problems, such as chronic constipation or diarrhea, occur in 46% to 85% of children with ASDs.”